statisticalbiotechnology/quandenser-pipeline/README.md

     - *params.db* = Path to the fasta file used as the protein database.
 Note that only the "Full" workflow requires this.
     - *params.output_path* = Output path, which needs to be the same as the output path in the .sh file
     - *params.batch_file* = Path to the batch file.
 The syntax of the batch file is:
-    `/full/path/to/ms/file label` where "label" could be any combination of ascii characters
+    `/full/path/to/ms/file label` where "label" could be any combination of ascii characters.
+Note that the delimiter between the file path and the label needs to be a tab character.
+For each file, add another row.
+Replicates should have the same label assigned.
     - *params.custom_mounts* = Custom mounts used for Nextflow. the syntax should be:
     ` --bind /path/to/mount:/path/to/mount`.
 Note the blank space before " --bind"
     - *params.workflow* = Can be "Full", "MSconvert" or "Quandenser"